 Starting salaries for typical graduates with a bachelor’s degree in hospitality management are relatively modest.
 However, your pay can increase substantially with experience.
 According to Payscale.com, hospitality management graduates begin at an average of $40,500 per year, reaching $60,200 by mid-career.
 Of course, the managers of five-star luxury hotels may be paid much more than that, and those working for national hotel chains have the potential to move into executive positions as well.
 If working as a hotel general manager or sales manager isn’t for you, other positions for graduates include event coordinator, restaurant manager, casino manager, cruise director, or manager in the travel and tourism divisions of local and state governments.

 If you’re a good problem-solver and communicator who enjoys working with a diverse range of people, a career in hospitality management may be right for you.
 Some hotel jobs are open to those with an associate’s degree or even a high school diploma with the right experience.
 But a bachelor’s degree will jump-start your career by giving you the qualifications for higher-paying jobs with more responsibility.
 It can also be the right choice for hotel and restaurant employees who want to move into management roles.
 Ready to take the next step without disrupting your current job or your family?
 Check out our ranking of the top 25 accredited online bachelor’s programs in hospitality management.
+The methodology for our ranking is based on reputation for excellence as measured by U.S. News & World Report, student-to-faculty ratio, admission rates, and return on investment, which is a measure of net price versus the expected early career salary of graduates.

 University of Massachusetts-Amherst